Communicating Shortfalls

 Prevent an earnings shortfall from damaging corporate credibility

-Sharon Merrill worked with management to execute a proactive pre-release of its quarterly financial results.
-A news release and investor conference call on the morning of the announcement emphasized that the factors causing the shortfall did not diminish the company’s excellent long-term prospects.
-Meetings with key sell-side analysts and institutional investors immediately followed the pre-release.
-Sharon Merrill assisted management in preparing for the conference call and road show, as well as for media interviews.
+SMA worked with management to execute a proactive pre-release of its quarterly financial results.
+We developed a news release and conference call script emphasizing that the factors causing the shortfall in no way diminished from the company’s excellent long-term prospects.
+The pre-release and call were immediately followed by virtual meetings with key sell-side analysts and institutional investors.
+SMA led the development of the messaging, planned the roadshow and coordinated event logistics.

 Results